GigaSpaces-ProfessionalServices/gs-dev-training/xap-dev-training-lab3-guide/README.md

 3.3	The following is the Self-Healing processes <br>

     a.
-GSC was re-launched by gs-agent
+GSC was re-launched by the GSA

 ![Screenshot](./Pictures/Picture4.png)